 Common Questions about Sunday School

-Q. If I’m visiting, do I have to register our children to attend Sunday School?
+Q. If I’m new or visiting, do I have to register our children to attend Sunday School?

-A. Visitors are always welcome and your child can join a class any Sunday.
-However registration is required.
+A. Visitors and new participants are always welcome and your child can join a class any time during the school year.
+However, registration is required.
 For the 20-21 school year, advance registration is required whether you are participating online or in person.
-Find the online registration form above.
+You can fill out the registration form (above) any time, and we will be happy to see you in class the following Sunday.
+Registrations on Sunday mornings will be honored for the following Sunday.
+This allows us to maintain safe online classrooms; thank you for understanding.

-Q. What if I have a child with special needs?
+Q. What if my child has special needs?

 A. Children with special needs are warmly welcomed in our Sunday School classes.
 Please speak to Deacon Mary about how we can create the best possible experience for your child.
 Also check out our Rejoicing Spirits service – it’s an spirit-filled, special worship experience designed for special needs children and their families!